Ramadevi31/collrep/README.md

 # what is Java
 Java is a general purpse,class based,object oriented programming lamguage.It is a computing platform for application development.

-# what are the oops concepts in jaca
+# what are the oops concepts in java
 * class and object
 * Inheritance
 * Abstraction